raul7gs/Fourier-benchmark-problem/README.md

 # How to execute the workflow

-Once all the tools have been integrated both in RCE and in the workflow file, click on the input
+Once all the tools have been integrated both in RCE and in the workflow file, click twice on the input provider (top left block).
+After that, click inside the properties window in the output file called XML and afterward on edit.
+Here select the one of the XML files from the XML folder (after clicking on the "Select from project" button).

+Once this is done, it is just necessary to press play.
+It is important to remark that is necessary to have Python installed to execute the workflow.
+RCE will ask before execution for the location of a Python executable, which can be found in the folder where Python is installed.

+Regarding the examples given, the